Last Updated on: by

-- Also called karyoplasm, this semi-aqueous material is similar to cytoplasm and is composed mainly of water with dissolved salts, enzymes, and organic molecules suspended within.
+- Also called karyoplasm, this semi-aqueous material is similar to the cytoplasm and is composed mainly of water with dissolved salts, enzymes, and organic molecules suspended within.

 - The nucleolus and chromosomes are surrounded by nucleoplasm, which functions to cushion and protect the contents of the nucleus.

 - Nucleoplasm also supports the nucleus by helping to maintain its shape.
 Additionally, nucleoplasm provides a medium by which materials, such as enzymes and nucleotides (DNA and RNA subunits), can be transported throughout the nucleus.
 Substances are exchanged between the cytoplasm and nucleoplasm through nuclear pores.

 - Contained within the nucleus is a dense, membrane-less structure composed of RNA and proteins called the nucleolus.

 - Some of the eukaryotic organisms have a nucleus that contains up to four nucleoli.

 - The nucleolus contains nucleolar organizers, which are parts of chromosomes with the genes for ribosome synthesis on them.
 The nucleolus helps to synthesize ribosomes by transcribing and assembling ribosomal RNA subunits.
 These subunits join together to form a ribosome during protein synthesis.

 - The nucleolus disappears when a cell undergoes division and is reformed after the completion of cell division.

 - The nucleus is the organelle that houses chromosomes.